kemccall/Bat-Ray-Buoy/README.md

 An oceanographic (or waterways) data buoy containing a sensor to measure the water clarity (turbidity), correllate the turbidity with tide levels and then display the results on a mobile device.
 The buoy will be deployed in the Encinal Basin.
 This correllation of tides and turbidity determines the optimal time for viewing bat rays in the Encinal Basin.

 # Status
-All harwdware is operational (in a prototypeing state) and the software runs the turbidity sensor.
+All hardware is operational (in a prototype state) and the software runs the turbidity sensor.
 Awaiting GSM communications capabilities.

 ## Hardware List
 * Arduino 101